Irregular Periods: Is it Perimenopause and How to Manage it?

 A Shorter-than-Usual Cycle

-During the early phases of perimenopause, many women notice that their menstrual cycles become shorter.
-For example, a period that used to come every 28 days may start to arrive every 20 days.
+During the early phases of perimenopause, many women have irregular periods and notice that their menstrual cycles become shorter.
+For years, my period usually would arrive promptly every 28 days, but after perimenopause began, suddenly, it was showing up every 20 days.

 Any cycle that lasts less than 21 days is considered to be short.
 That being said, every woman has a different range of normal.
 The most important thing to consider is how the change relates to your usual cycle.
-This is just one reason why tracking your periods is so important.
+Period between 2 to 7 days is common and it becomes fewer as women age.

 Other causes of a shorter-than-usual menstrual cycle

-A shorter-than-usual menstrual cycle is a common sign of early perimenopause.
+A shorter-than-usual menstrual period is a common sign of early perimenopause.
 However, there are plenty of other potential conditions which could be to blame.
-These include an underactive or overactive thyroid, stress, weight gain or weight loss, ectopic pregnancy, certain medications (for example, non-steroidal anti-inflammatories (NSAIDs) and steroid medication), and polycystic ovarian syndrome (PCOS).
+These include an underactive thyroid or overactive thyroid, stress, weight gain or weight loss, ectopic pregnancy, eating disorders, certain medications (for example, non-steroidal anti-inflammatories (NSAIDs) and steroid medication), polycystic ovary syndrome (PCOS), primary ovarian insufficiency.

 A Longer-than-Usual Cycle